Jon Favreau

 Jon Favreau in the TV Series Friends

-But the action-comedy Very Bad Things (1998), in which he had played with a splendid Cameron Diaz, didn't answer expectations of its creators and was unsuccessful in the American distribution.
+But the action-comedy Very Bad Things (1998), in which he had played with a splendid Cameron Diaz, didn't meet its creators' expectations and flopped in American theaters.

 Jon Favreau in 1998